GoogleCloudPlatform/iot-core-micropython/README.md

 MicroPython Example with Google IoT Core
 ============================================

-This sample demonstrates how to use MicroPython to connect to Cloud IoT Core.
-It incorporates parts from https://github.com/jbrichau/TrackingPrototype
+This sample demonstrates how to use MicroPython to connect to Cloud IoT Core incorporating parts from [A tracking prototype](https://github.com/jbrichau/TrackingPrototype).

 ## Quickstart with Espressif ESP32